 Ever since the National Geographic Society devoted an entire magazine issue to Machu Picchu in 1913, the word has been out on the Lost City of the Incas.
-So much so that in 2011, the Peruvian government instated new admission guidelines, limiting the number of visitors to 2,500 each day.
+So much so that in 2011, the Peruvian government instated new admission guidelines, limiting the number of visitors to 2,500 per day.

 So make sure you have the proper trail and entrance permits by booking your five-day, four-night Salkantay Trek though the Cusco-based SAS Travel Peru.
-For one incredibly reasonable flat fee, you’ll have all of your permits and transportation, a professional guide, and an army of cooks and porters to graciously tote the equipment, set up each campsite, and prepare three hot meals each day.
+For one incredibly reasonable flat fee, you’ll have all of your permits and transportation, a professional guide, and an army of cooks and porters to graciously tote the equipment, set up each campsite, and prepare three hot meals a day.
 Your only concern will be conserving your energy (and oxygen) for the next 35 miles and thousands of vertical feet (Calle Garcilaso 270).

 Of Mountains And Men

 Set your alarm for dawn, when the journey to Machu Picchu begins on an early morning bus to Mollepata.
 Awaiting you in this small, colorful village will be some “local transportation”—also known as the flatbed of a truck—to take you to the trailhead, cattle-style.

 While the day’s hike—a gentle 7.5-mile ascent—may be mellow, the campsite at Salkantaypampa is anything but.
 Sleeping in Salkantay’s immense shadow, the thin air and icy wind at 12,960 feet will be a shock to the system, but it’s a secondary concern when there are such spectacular stars to be seen.